LLEK10219U Control of Foodborne Microorganisms

 MSc Programme in Biochemistry

 The course has special focus on the interaction between microbiological safety and quality and food processing and preservation.
 It deals with qualitative and quantitative effects of physical and chemical preservation principles on microbial cells and populations and provides examples of the tools and programmes currently available for predictions of growth and inactivation.
-We shall also discuss sampling strategies and detection methods and the role of selection, injury, and adaptation in microrganisms.
+We shall also discuss sampling strategies and the role of selection, injury, and adaptation in microrganisms.
 The application of the knowledge qualitatively and quantitatively in HACCP, design of safe processes, and risk assessment is discussed.
 If needed, there will be an initial brush-up on major foodborne pathogens, toxins and common spoilage microorganisms as well as central food hygiene issues.

 The course has relevance to everyone interested in food

 processing, microbial food safety and quality assurance or

 inspection.
 The aim of the course is to provide the students with

 quality and safety assurance in order for them to apply this in the

 design of safe food processes and products including setting up

 Upon completion the students should be able to: